The AI for Trade Global Challenge

 “USA”, “CHN”, “8405”, “Import”, “1234567”

-Together with their submission, teams must submit a two-page description of their method.
-Method descriptions go to the point, focusing on how the model was created and implemented (math is very much welcome).
+Together with their submission, teams must include a two-page description of their method.
+Method descriptions should go to the point, focusing on how the model was created and implemented (math is very much welcome).
 Ideally, a technical team should be able to reproduce the method using this document.
-The top three teams will be required to present their methods in a short presentation during the award ceremony (to be held online).
+The top three teams will be required to present their methodology in a short presentation during the award ceremony (to be held online).

 Evaluation

-Predictions about the trade flows of the US and China will be evaluated respectively against trade data published by each of these countries (the US and China).
+Predictions of the trade flows for the US and China will be evaluated against data published by these countries (the US and China).
+We will use the first dataset that becomes available (usually the US publishes its trade data before China).

-The winning team is the one with the best forecast according to sMAPE (symmetric mean absolute percentage error).
-To be eligible for winning, all forecasts must pass a minimum requirement of having a higher accuracy than a forecast based on using raw trade data for July 2025 to predict the flows for October 2025 (historical data shows these baseline sMAPEs to be about 35% to 45%).
+The winning team will be the one with the best forecast according to sMAPE (symmetric mean absolute percentage error).
+To be eligible for winning, all forecasts must pass a minimum requirement of having a higher accuracy than a forecast based on simply using the latest raw trade data available at the time of submission (likely to be data for July or August 2025) to predict flows for October 2025.

 Prizes